Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

         print("x is less than 6 and x is greater than 2.")
 ```

-### lab2f.py - Income Tax Calculator with nested conditions
+### Task4 - Income Tax Calculator with nested conditions
 **Objective:** Practice using nested `if`, `elif`, and `else` statements in Python to apply conditional logic based on multiple variables.

 ![incomeTaxExample](https://github.com/user-attachments/assets/e7325ff1-a90f-445d-b119-06b95cc103c6)

 **Instructions:**

-- Open lab2f.py and ensure the comment section is completed.
+- Create a new file `task4.py` and add the comment section at the top.
 - Create a program that calculates tax based on the table in the image above.
 - The script should include a variable `income`.
 The value of `income` should be entered by the user and should be a number (preferably in the thousands).
 - Convert the input to an integer or float so it can be used in numeric comparisons.